VRCBilliards/vrcbce/README.md

 # Note on Pull Requests to this repo

 The code in this project is written to look like normal Unity/C# code.
 C# has several standards (and teams tend to set their own) but for reference, refer to the Unity documentation, Unity example scripts, and Microsoft's best practice [https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions](here).
 Generally, put variables at the top of the behaviour, avoid using underscore ahead of properties and methods unless it's a public method that needs to be non-RPCable for security reasons (a Udon-specific use of the underscore)), use camelCase for properties and arguments, and use PascalCase for everything else.

+# Original Creator

+The original creator of this prefab was Harry_T.
+Harry_T did (unsuccessfully) attempt to DMCA this repo off of Github, but didn't realize that they were releasing the exact same assets on their own Github as public domain.
+They are currently MIA after nuking their Github/Twitter.
+Despite this, it's only fair to cite them as the original source, and pay credit to the impressive bit of physics code that drives this entire prefab.
+They also made a small contribution directly to this repo.